PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 I certify that I [name and address of authorised person’ have read the contents of the application and the statement of truth to the person whose name is printed under the statement of truth in the application, who appeared to understand (a) the application and approved its contents as accurate and (b) the statement of truth and the consequences of making a false statement, and orally confirmed that this was the case in my presence.”.

-CHAPTER 3: MODIFICATIONS APPLICABLE TO APPLICATIONS FOR AN ORDER UNDER SECTION 8 OF THE 1989 ACT
+CHAPTER 3: MODIFICATIONS APPLICABLE TO APPLICATIONS FOR AN ORDER IN PRIVATE LAW PROCEEDINGS

 Modification of Part 3 FPR